“What makes a traitor so reviled, effective, and dangerous is that you do not suspect them.”

 “You’ll have to do it eventually, you know, Eiren,” she remarks a moment later.

 “Disappear from their lives.”

 “I suppose your sire considers another Malveaux death too much strain on the Masquerade, this soon.
 But in not so many years, staying will be the bigger strain.”

 Caroline: “You’re more of an optimist than I’d believed, Questor,” Caroline observes lightly.

 GM: Becky Lynne only gives that a faint, knowingly rueful smile as she stares out of the cockpit.

 She reflects on her doubts even tonight.
 How she’d suspected Adler of plotting this, of arranging this.
 How ready she’d been for the stake in the back.
-And yet… it hadn’t come, and by all available evidence Adler was as much a victim as she was—and in some ways more.
+And yet… it hadn’t come.
+By all available evidence, Adler was as much a victim as she was—and in some ways more.